Close Menu

 WINNING SSD & SSI BENEFITS FOR OSTEOARTHRITIS

-After you submit your application, Social Security sends your file to your state’s Disability Determination Services (DDS) office.
-Next, a claims worker requests and reviews your medical records.
-They may then call you for an interview or send you more paperwork.
-They may also send you to a free exam from one of their doctors for your osteoarthritis.
-Find out more about a free SSA doctor exam.
+After you submit your application, a claims worker requests and reviews your medical records.
+They may then call you for an interview or send you paperwork.
+They may also send you to a free exam with one of their doctors for your osteoarthritis.
+Find out about the free SSA doctor exam.

-When the claims worker has enough information, Social Security will make a decision about your benefits and notify you by mail.
-This normally takes three to four months at each stage of the appeal process.
+When Social Security has enough information, they will make a decision about your benefits.
+They notify you of their decision by mail.
+This normally takes three to four months at each stage of the five step disability review process.
 But, it can take longer.

 If you receive a denial letter or you think your case is strong enough to win on appeal, consider calling an SSD lawyer with years of experience.
-People who go to a Social Security hearing with a lawyer have a better chance of winning their benefits than those who represent themselves.
+People who go to a Social Security hearing with a lawyer have triple the chance of winning their benefits than those who do not hire a lawyer.

 SSD BENEFITS UNDER SSA’S LISTING 1.17

 The SSA uses a list of medical conditions to determine if you should be paid benefits.
-If you have all of the symptoms on the list, then you can “meet” the listing.
-The SSA will compare your symptoms to those on the list to determine if you meet the rules.
+If you have all of the symptoms on the list, then you can “meet” the listing under step three of the SSA review process.
+The SSA will compare your symptoms to those on the list to determine if you meet their rules.
 The following listing 1.17 is one that the SSA might use to determine your benefit status.

 A. History of reconstructive surgery or surgical arthrodesis of a major weight bearing joint.